-Research & Evidence Based Practice Group in Contact, Help, Advice and Information Network (CHAIN)
+Judie is part of the Research & Evidence Based Practice Group in Contact, Help, Advice and Information Network (CHAIN)

 Judie trained at London’s Romford School of Nursing qualifying as a Registered General Nurse in 1990.
 She gained staffing experience in general medicine at Rush Green Hospital.
 She then led projects to start pre-admission services for Barking, Havering & Brentwood Health Authority, subsequently working as a Specialist Nurse.

 Judie joined Havering Hospitals as a Nurse Manager before leading practice development projects pan Barking, Havering & Redbridge NHS Trust.
 She also project managed multi-professional research studies as the study centre co-ordinator and Senior Research Nurse.
 She became a Senior Lecturer at London South Bank University moving to Anglia Ruskin University in 2011.

 Judie is a current student on the professional doctorate EdD programme (with a special focus on sustainability, equality and diversity) at the department of education, faculty of arts and human sciences at London South Bank University.
 She has full ethical approval for her registered research study and is waiting for her sabbatical from Anglia Ruskin University to complete this.
 She is also engaged in research for a study with Dr. Mendas ‘harnessing disABILITY project’ and the findings will be presented at Anglia Ruskin Universities 16th Annual Learning and Teaching Conference in 2015 and published in ARU’s Networks Issue 19.